Pierre-Luc Dusseault

-Pierre-Luc Dusseault (born May 31, 1991) is a Canadian politician who was elected to the House of Commons of Canada in the 2011 federal election at the age of 19, becoming the youngest Member of Parliament in the country's history.
-He was sworn into office two days after his 20th birthday.
+Pierre-Luc Dusseault (born May 31, 1991) is a Canadian politician who was elected to the House of Commons of Canada in the 2011 federal election at the age of 19, becoming the youngest member of Parliament (MP) in the country's history.
 He was re-elected in 2015 but lost his seat in the 2019 Canadian federal election.

 Early life and education

 Born in Granby, Quebec, and educated in Magog, Dusseault is the son of a daycare administrator and a customer service manager.
 He received a DEC diploma in social studies from Cégep de Sherbrooke.

 Dusseault was a first-year student studying applied politics at the Université de Sherbrooke at the time of his election as an MP.
 He was the co-founder and president of the university's student NDP club, having joined the NDP in 2009.
 He has told the press he would like to finish the degree once his political career is over.